Distributed Bare-Bones Communication in Wireless Networks: Introduction

 \Paragraph{Previous work.}

+Communication algorithms in SINR wireless networks known in the literature have been designed under various assumptions regarding the underlying models.
+Such specifications are sometimes mutually exclusive so that the respective algorithms cannot be directly compared.
+To put our work in a proper context, we first clarify the relevant aspects of wireless networks and then concentrate on the broadcasting primitive.

-Work on communication in SINR wireless networks is notorious for the variety of assumptions made by authors to specify settings that make efficiency of communication algorithms developed for such variants sometimes impossible to compare directly.
-We categorize communication problems following a methodology of SINR wireless networks popularized by Jurdzi\'nski and Kowalski~\cite{JurdzinskiK-encyclopedia}.
-It rests on two independent assumptions.
-One is about weak versus strong sensitivity, which is also known as weak versus strong devises, according to the terminology used by Jurdzi\'nski et al.~\cite{JKS-ICALP-13}.
-The other is weak versus strong links in reachability graphs, according to the terminology introduced by Daum et al.~\cite{DGKN13}.
+We categorize communication models of SINR wireless networks following a methodology popularized by Jurdzi\'nski and Kowalski~\cite{JurdzinskiK-encyclopedia}.
+This methodology is based to the following two independent criteria.
+One pertains to weak versus strong ``sensitivity,'' which is also known as weak versus strong ``devices,'' according to the terminology used by Jurdzi\'nski et al.~\cite{JKS-ICALP-13}.
+The other relates to weak versus strong ``links'' in reachability graphs, according to the terminology introduced by Daum et al.~\cite{DGKN13}.
 These assumptions together determine four different settings, which we explain in detail in Section~\ref{sec:technical-preliminaries}.
-Combined with these, there are also assumptions about which parameters of networks are known by nodes, so that they can be used in codes of algorithms.
+Intuitively, weak-sensitivity makes it impossible for a node to ever receive a transmission from the borderline of its transmission range, while strong sensitivity determines a success of a transmission entirely by a suitable magnitude of the SINR ratio.
+Weak connectivity means that all links that could possibly transfer a message under favorable circumstances are considered as valid links, unlike strong connectivity, in which borderline neighbors are not connected by links.
+Along with these stipulations, additional assumptions determine which parameters of a network are known to the nodes, so that they can be used in codes of algorithms.